erik-adelbert/aoc/2023/README.md

 ## Day10

 This one is tricky because we can easily commit ourselves to tasks that were never needed.
-Look at this, the challenge occurs in a manhattan space and all the speech about counting dots and tiles are just obfuscating the crux of this problem: we just want to compute the loop area!
+Look at this, the challenge occurs in a manhattan space and all the speeches about counting dots and tiles are just obfuscating the crux of this problem: we just want to compute the loop area!

-I've included a nice vizualisation in this one!
+PS.
+I've included a nice `utf8` vizualisation in this one!

+## Day11

+One thing I like so much with AoC is that comes december and suddenly I'm like a witch invited to a month long sabbath.
+I mean, every day I have to go for the challenge and then I can browse the subreddit to see what others have been up to.
+But from time to time one can learn much there: This morning I coded a boring `O(N²)` solution and it was ok fast (`~1ms`) but it felt like off to me.
+Long after, golfing and benchmarking, my mind was still wandering looking for something else to think about today's *universe*.

+And finally, I found `u/edoannunziata`!
+Look at his [amazing solution](https://github.com/edoannunziata/jardin/blob/master/aoc23/AdventOfCode23.ipynb) (and everything else) which I understand but wouldn't have been able to come out with.

+So I decided to study it by porting it, and the result is rewarding: It is so neat and fast!
+The point was to separate the 2D problem into independant 2x1D problems.
+When this technique exists (and around), the problem is dimmed [*separable*](https://en.wikipedia.org/wiki/Separable_filter).

+PS. there's a minimal Python3 `Counter` port that was fun to compose in my solution.